vincentarelbundock/violets/README.md

 # Violets are BLUE

-> Roses are red .
+> Roses are red
-> Violets are BLUE .
+> Violets are BLUE
-> Why use Logit .
+> Why fit a curve
-> When OLS will do .
+> When a line will do